mobxjs/mobx/notes.md

 ## Docs / migration guide

-Philosophy: one thing to do things
+Philosophy: one way to do things

 -   [ ] Host old docs somewhere?
 Figure out how docusaurus can support a second version
 -   [ ] Using the codemod